tidalcycles/pulsar-tidalcycles/README.md

   * **Only Log Last Message**: shows only last log message on console
   * **Only Show Log When Errors**: show only errors from ghci

+## Troubleshooting

+### Some flags have not been recognized: prompt-cont
+The GHC version is too old (like 8.0.3).
+Solutions:
+* Comment, remove or bring to the end of the file the row `:set prompt-cont ""` in the `BootTidal.hs` file
+* Upgrade GHC (to at least 8.6)

+### '<path>' is not recognized as an internal or external command, operable program or batch file.
+The BootTidal.hs and ghci path cannot contains whitespace inside.
+Solutions:
+* put you scripts and the BootTidal.hs in a path that doesn't contain whitespaces.

+Note: there's a fix coming in GHC version 8.12

 ## Contributing